 Accompanying the exhibition is the publication of a book, prepared by Monika Čejková.

 Jana Bernartová (*1983, Liberec) is a graduate of Stanislav Zippe’s visual communication and digital media studio at the Faculty of Arts and Architecture at the Technical University of Liberec (2007), where she now works as a pedagogue.
 During her studies she also went through L’uboš Stach’s photography and intermedia studio at the Academy of Fine Arts and Design in Bratislava (2006-2007) and Václav Stratil’s intermedia studio at the Faculty of Fine Arts at the Brno University of Technology (2007-2009).
 She finished her artistic education in 2013 as a doctoral graduate of Federico Díaz’s supermedia studio at the Academy of Arts, Architecture, and Design in Prague.
-Bernartová works with new media.
-In turn, she has long been preoccupied with the aesthetics of the digital world, fascinated by, for example, digital communication and the accompanying transmission of data which has become an integral part of daily life.
-The artist follows pre-established limitations, technical limits, and unexpected mistakes, utilizing them as pre-imagery for her pieces.
+Her dissertation was the artistic project Generating Texts about Generative Art.

 Pavel Mrkus (*1970, Mělník) is a graduate of both Vladimír Kopecký’s glass studio at the Academy of Arts, Architecture, and Design in Prague (1995) and the Ecumenical Institute of the Protestant Theological Faculty at Charles University in Prague (1999).
-Along with Daniel Hanzlík, Mrkus co-heads the Time-based Media studio at the Faculty of Arts and Design at the Jan Evangelista Purkyně University in Ústí nad Labem.
-Mrkus makes particular use of new technology in his work.
-He has long been involved in audiovisual projects utilizing digital images and audio devices, often in relation to a concrete place.
+Along with Daniel Hanzlík, Mrkus co-heads the Time-Based Media studio at the Faculty of Arts and Design at the Jan Evangelista Purkyně University in Ústí nad Labem.